richteague/limepy/README.md

 Most of the variables from LIME are able to be included.
 If lists of transitions, inclinations or position angles, all permutations will be made.

+In order to increase the signal to noise of the data, one can run several models and then average over them using the `nmodels` keyword.